peterallanwalker/SWP08-Probel/README.md

 repeatedly entering `help` until the help info is displayed gets it recognising input)

-## connectIO.py
+## connectIO_cli.py
-The main script, providing CLI based user interaction for exchanging SWP08 messages with a router.
+The main script providing CLI based user interaction for exchanging SWP08 messages with a router.
+Uses standard Python3 (no additional modules need installing)

-Currently supports making connections with optional label to push, and requesting current connection state (tally dump).
+Supports making connections with optional label to push, and requesting current connection state (tally dump).

 Note CLI values are protocol level / zero-based, whereas Calrec UI & CSV is one-based, so a matrix/level/id of e.g. 1 in the UI/CSV is 0 in the CLI.